wp-plugins/tiny-carousel-horizontal-slider/readme.txt

 This is Jquery based image horizontal slider plugin, it is using tiny carousel light weight jquery script to the slideshow. in the admin we have option to set image folder location and gallery style. in this plugin there is no option to add description for the images.

-Plugin advantage
+= Plugin advantage =

-* Easy to customize
+* Easy to customize.
-* Support all browser
+* Support all browser.
-* Automatically pauses on mouse over
+* Automatically pauses on mouse over.
-* Short code available for pages and posts
+* Short code available for pages and posts.
-* Supports navigation by button
+* Supports navigation by button.
 * Option to set number of images to move at a time
-* Option to set a interval for automatic slide
+* Option to set a interval for automatic slide.
 * Supports localization
+* Responsive

-Plugin configuration
+= Plugin configuration =

-* Paste the php code to your desired template location
+Add directly in the theme: Add plugin PHP code in your theme PHP file, for example if you want to add this slider in your website footer, just activate the plugin and add plugin PHP code in footer.php file.

-* Short code for pages and posts
+Short code for posts and pages: Use plugin short code in the pages or posts to render the slideshow in pages or posts.

 == Installation ==